 HMRC is the UK customs authority responsible for national policy governing IP rights enforcement at the UK external border.
 In certain circumstances, HMRC (and Border Force, the law enforcement command within the Home Office responsible for carrying out the frontier interventions that implement this policy) are empowered to detain goods that may infringe intellectual property rights such as copyright.
-There are two regimes in existence, one governed by European Regulations and the other by purely domestic legislation.
-The two regimes, which are mutually exclusive, are as follows:

-- Regulation (EU) No 608/2013 (in force in the UK since 1 January 2014), which regulates pirated goods infringing copyright; and - Section 111 of CDPA 1988, which permits the owner of copyright in certain types of works to lodge a notice with HMRC stating their ownership of copyright in a work and requesting infringing copies to be treated as prohibited goods.
+The UK regime is governed by Section 111 of Copyright, Designs and Patents Act 1988 (CDPA), which permits the owner of copyright in certain types of works to lodge a notice with HMRC stating their ownership of copyright in a work and requesting infringing copies to be treated as prohibited goods.